-School news is regularly updated via the school website (www.surbitonhigh.com) and our various social media sites, such as Twitter (@SHSBoysPrep) and Instagram (@surbitonhighboysprep).
-There is a Prep School newsletter once a term which is emailed to all parents.
+School news is regularly updated via the school website (www.surbitonhigh.com) and our various social media sites, such as Instagram (Gsurbitonhighboysprep).
 This gives you a small glimpse into our day at Surbiton High Boys' Prep School.
 Please check the school calendar on MIS for up-to-date information on events.